Understanding Information Disclosure from Secure Computation Output: A Study of Average Salary Computation: Single Execution

 Figure~\ref{fig:poisson_entropy} presents this information for the Poisson distribution with $\lambda \in \lbr{4,8,\dots, 128}$.
 In Figure~\ref{subfig:sum_poisson_multiple_exps}, entropy after the execution converges toward the corresponding entropy prior to the execution for all values of $\lambda$ as the number of spectators increases.
-Increasing $\lambda$ by a factor of two repeatedly yields an upward shift of these two curves by constant factor while preserving their respective shapes.
-This is a consequence of the inputs having more entropy as $\lambda$ increases, but the shape of the remaining entropy is notable, as $\lambda$ does not appear to impact the entropy loss.
+Increasing $\lambda$ by a factor of two repeatedly yields an upward shift of these two curves by a constant amount while preserving their respective shapes.
+The increase is expected as a result of the inputs having more entropy as $\lambda$ increases, but the shape of the remaining entropy is notable, as $\lambda$ does not appear to impact the entropy loss.
 This is further confirmed when displaying the absolute entropy loss in Figure~\ref{subfig:sum_poisson_absolute_loss}: The resultant curves overlap each other, regardless of $\lambda$.

 The relative entropy loss in Figure~\ref{subfig:sum_poisson_relative_loss}, calculated as a percentage of the target's initial entropy, demonstrates how many spectators the computation needs to include to lower the entropy loss to the desired level.
 The larger the original entropy is (larger $\lambda$), the fewer spectators will be needed to stay within the desired percentage.
-For example, 5 spectators are necessary for $\lambda = 4$ to maintain a loss of at most 5\% (marked by $\blacksquare$), whereas at least 24 spectators are required if the loss is further restricted to 1\% (marked by $\times$).
-If $\lambda=128$, the target's initial entropy is nearly twice as large as when $\lambda= 4$.
-Consequently, fewer spectators overall are needed in order to maintain loss tolerances of 5\% and 1\% (3 and 13 spectators, respectively).
+For example, 5 spectators are needed with $\lambda = 4$ to limit relative loss to 5\% (marked by $\blacksquare$) and 24 spectators are needed to cap the loss at 1\% (marked by $\times$).
+When $\lambda=128$, the number of spectators reduces to 3 and 13 to maintain loss tolerances of 5\% and 1\%, respectively.